scottysinclair/stock-application-project/stock-application-uat/README.md

 ### The test method executes the integration batch job which syncs data to the DB2 database
 The batch job is hosted in the *batch* docker container.
 The [Java Docker client](https://github.com/docker-java/docker-java) is used to execute the batch job on the batch container using the docker **EXEC** command.

 Note.
-The Java Docker client uses The Jersey JAX-RS implementation for communicating with the docker daemon.
-EAP7 on the other hand uses the [RestEasy](http://resteasy.jboss.org/) JAX-RS implementation and due to the class loading architecture of JBOSS it is not easy to override the implementation.
+The Java Docker client has a hard dependency to the Jersey JAX-RS implementation for communicating with the docker daemon.
+EAP7 on the other hand uses the [RestEasy JAX-RS](http://resteasy.jboss.org/) implementation and due to the class loading architecture of JBOSS it is not easy to override the implementation.

-For this reason a simple Java application [docker-client-commandline](https://github.com/scottysinclair/docker-client-commandline) which wraps the Java Docker Client is installed in the EAP7 Docker container.
-The test harness then executes an OS process to launch the Docker Client which then executes the batch job on the batch container.
+For this reason a simple Java application [docker-client-commandline](https://github.com/scottysinclair/docker-client-commandline) which wraps the Java Docker Client with command-line execution is installed in the EAP7 Docker container.
+The test harness then executes an OS process to launch the commandline Docker Client to execute the batch job on the container.

+For this to work the EAP7 docker container must have the following enviornment variable set `DOCKER_SERVER_URI` and it must point to the Docker daeomon which was used to launch the test containers.

+### The test method asserts the state of the DB2 database
+DBUnit will compare the DB2 database tables with the content of file [expected_result_2.xml](src/test/resources/datasets/test_case_1/expected_result_2.xml)

+### On test case failure
+If a test case fails then both the PostgreSQL and the DB2 databse contents are dumped to /tmp/target/test_case_1/new_application.xml and /tmp/target/test_case_1/int_tables.xml respectively.